Graduation ceremonies – what to expect

 - Graduates register and have their regalia fitted.

-- Graduates take their seats in the ceremony hall/Plenary (one hour before the ceremony).
+- Graduates take their seats in the ceremony hall/Plenary (45 minutes before the ceremony).

-- Guests take their seats in the ceremony hall/Plenary (one hour before the ceremony).
+- Guests take their seats in the ceremony hall/Plenary (45 minutes before the ceremony).

 - The ceremony begins with an academic procession.